-Better information on the impacts of gypsy moth outbreaks and introduced parasitoids on this species is needed.
+Better information on the impacts of spongy moth outbreaks and introduced parasitoids on this species is needed.
 A clearer understanding of essential habitat parameters is essential.
 Research to determine if more frequent fires improves habitat quality is also needed.

 The documented habitats in New York are pitch pine (Pinus rigida) - scrub oak (Quercus ilicifolia) barrens including dwarf pine plains.
 Most habitats from Massachusetts to North Carolina are also dry sandy pine-oak scrub.
 However, there are obviously more specific needs since most of this type of habitat in most parts of the range is unoccupied.
 In Ontario, the habitat is oak woodland or perhaps degraded oak savanna.
 At least in the eastern part of the range, this species is seldom, if ever, persistent in habitat remnants less than 1,000 acres in size and most occurrences are two to ten times that size.

 The species has been found in the Albany Pine Bush and on Long Island.
 It could possibly turn up in the Buffalo region in sandy oak woods.
 The best current information suggests that this could be restricted to a limited part of Long Island.
 The nearest occurrences outside of New York are in the Grand Bend-Port Franks region of Ontario, Canada where this moth is quite rare, and in southeastern Massachusetts and southern New Jersey with several extant occurrences each, and at least one occurrence in North Carolina.